LLM Output Quality Metrics: How to Measure What Matters

 Band Coverage Metric

-Band Coverage measures how many of the 6 specification bands a prompt explicitly addresses:
+Band Coverage counts how many of the 6 spec bands your prompt actually covers:

 Band Coverage = bands_present / 6